-78.1% of non-DV Misdemeanor defendants who appeared in bond court and were released between October 1, 2017 and March 31, 2021 have not been charged with a new offense while on pretrial release.
+78% of non-DV Misdemeanor defendants who appeared in bond court and were released between October 1, 2017 and the end of the current quarter have not been charged with a new alleged offense while on pretrial release.

 Figure M6A.
-Cumulative Community Safety Rate and Rate of New Criminal Activity by Top Charge Category for PSA Non-DV Misdemeanor Defendants with a Pretrial Release as of March 31, 2021 (n=14,308)^
+Cumulative Community Safety Rate and Rate of New Alleged Criminal Activity by Top Charge Catagory for PSA Non-DV Misdemeanor Defendants with a Pretrial Release as of September 30, 2021 (n=15,412)[^]

-^ Non-DV misdemeanor defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
+[^] Non-DV misdemeanor defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
 18.8A).
-New criminal activity is defined as a case filing for a new offense that allegedly occurred while defendant was on pretrial release.
-Figure M6A and FMB depicts information on the first pretrial offense filing for a defendant.
+Alleged new criminal activity is defined as a case filing for a new offense that allegedly occurred while defendant was on pretrial release.
+Figure M6A and M6B depicts information on the first pretrial offense filing for a defendant.

-\ Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOBB/VOP/Parole, warrant, and other miscellaneous offenses.
+Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOBB/VOP/Parole, warrant, and other miscellaneous offenses.

-\\ UCR Violent category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
+UCR Violent category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
 Person charges include assault, battery, child neglect and other